-Melissa’s transactional practice includes representing corporate clients in contract negotiations, corporate governance matters, mergers and acquisitions, formation and capitalization, loan transactions, and economic development incentives.
+Melissa’s transactional practice also includes representing corporate clients in contract negotiations, corporate governance matters, mergers and acquisitions, formation and capitalization, loan transactions, and economic development incentives.
 She has also negotiated a wide range of indemnification and insurance agreements, third-party service agreements, vendor/provider contracts and commercial leases.

 Melissa’s significant transactional experience includes: